 Across the city of Baton Rouge, the navigation data is clear: traffic usually peaks at night before Thanksgiving.
 The worst time to travel before Thanksgiving is from 4 pm to 7 pm on Wednesday.
-So, avoid hitting the roads unless absolutely necessary.
+So, avoid hitting the roads unless necessary.
 For a quieter and less stressful experience, traveling on Thanksgiving Day is a much better option.
 Again, while returning from your weekend getaway, make sure you avoid the roads on Sunday afternoon and choose to travel on Sunday morning or early on Monday.
 Adhering to these timings will help you avoid the worst of Thanksgiving traffic.

 >> Ensure that your car is full of fuel:

 The last thing you would want on Thanksgiving is to get involved in a car hassle.
-For a safer and peaceful ride, get your car checked and fuel it up a day or two before you leave.
+For a safer and more peaceful ride, get your car checked and fuel it up a day or two before you leave.
 This way you’ll have one less thing to worry about on the day of Thanksgiving.

 >> Choose to take an alternative route:

-Though the interstate may seem like one of the easiest and direct ways to reach your destination, it’s advisable to take an alternate route.
-Traveling through the back roads may take a little longer to reach the desired destination but you will enjoy a peaceful and a hassle-free journey.
-Also, it’s definitely more pleasant to drive across rural roads than get stuck in heavy traffic.
+Though the interstate may seem like one of the easiest and most direct ways to reach your destination, it’s advisable to take an alternate route.
+Traveling through the back roads may take a little longer to reach the desired destination but you will enjoy a peaceful and hassle-free journey.
+Also, it’s more pleasant to drive across rural roads than get stuck in heavy traffic.